JubelShaji/CI-CD-project/README.md

-# Complete YouTube Script: Kubernetes CI/CD Pipeline Using Jenkins for MERN Stack Beginners
+#  Kubernetes CI/CD Pipeline Using Jenkins for MERN Stack Beginners
 We're building a complete CI/CD pipeline using Jenkins and Kubernetes that will automate everything from code commit to live deployment.
 And I'm going to show you every single step, even if you're a complete beginner.

 **[What We'll Cover]**